ladybug-tools/ladybug-web/project-explorer-readme.md

 * Apps are displayed in iframes
 	* In order to keep things moving fast, at any given time, only three iframes are in active use
 	* Iframes only become active once they scroll into view
+* Allows for easy scrolling
+	* Prevents full width apps from getting access to the scroll wheel or touch interactions
+	* Preventing such interactions is a work in progress
+* Table of Contents box
+	* For experienced users who just want to get to a particular folder without too much scrolling involved

 ## Current Effort